 Australia has a rich and diverse natural environment and spending time volunteering abroad on a conservation project will help to preserve it for future generations.
 By being part of a conservation effort, you are able to make a positive difference to conservation of nature upon which all life depends and is interconnected.

 We work with a number of different project partners including regional councils, national parks, museums, land care groups and other national conservation agencies.
 The exact project you work on will be determined by what is needed at the time, past groups have done land-care work with Green Space, helping to manage the ecosystem and environment in the Cairns area, which also helps protect flora and fauna and the Great Barrier Reef.

 Week 7: Cape Tribulation

-For your final week, we’ll take a 2-day-trip to Cape Tribulation – a breathtaking ecotourism headland where the Reef meets the Rainforest.
-You’ll stay in an eco reserve and enjoy both coastal and rainforest activities.
-Take a boat ride along the coast, hike along one of the many trails and boardwalks or speed through the rainforest canopy on a zip line!
-Return to Cairns for a final farewell party and airport transfer.
+For your final week, we’ll take a short trip to Cape Tribulation – a breathtaking ecotourism headland where the Reef meets the Rainforest.
+Learn about this unique environment as you take a boat ride on the Daintree river and hike along one of the trails and boardwalks, but keep an eye out for crocodiles and other wildlife along the way!
+On your return, you will have a few days to enjoy the activities and beaches in and around Cairns before your final farewell party and airport transfer.

 If you want help planning your trip to Australia, read our essential backpacking guide!